backupbrew/switchbrew/Filesystem services.md

 Takes a type-0x9 input buffer for the path and returns an output byte-size u64 for the total space available with this FS(free+used).

+## CleanDirectoryRecursively

+Takes a type-0x9 input buffer for the path and clears the contents of the directory specified in the path.

 # IDirectory